The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 How To Know If Penis Still Growing Without Medical Tests?

 Physical observation is key.
-Track changes like gradual lengthening, girth expansion, and pubic hair development.
+Track changes like gradual lengthening, girth expansion, and pubic hair development during puberty.
 These natural signs often reflect ongoing growth without needing medical tests unless you suspect hormonal issues or abnormal development.

 How To Know If Penis Still Growing When Growth Seems Slow?